 After your work and during your free weekends, you have time to get to know the other volunteers, to take walks and explore the area, to educate yourself or simply to relax in order to start the next day with full enthusiasm.
-The most project locations are not in close proximity to the city in which your orientation was.
+Most project locations are not in close proximity to the city in which you had your orientation.
 Therefore, we recommend that you schedule some time before or after your project to visit them.

 “Driving a “mule”, which is a kind of quad, was also lots of fun!
 We used this mule to transport plants.”

 Silvia asked us to plan an incomparable sabbatical for her.
 One of her stops was our nature conservation project in Australia.
 Here you can find some great impressions from Down Under:

 “My time was full of adventures and very exciting.
 The 8 weeks flew by and I experienced many new things, have found new friends, collected new memories and learned a lot!”

 Volunteer Amelie spent four weeks in Australia to help preserve the country's unique natural areas.
 The pictures she sent us reveal what a wonderful time she had in Down Under – take a look at them right here:

 Brisbane is Queensland’s vibrant capital and attracts countless visitors due to its close proximity to Brisbane River, a colourful art and culture scene as well as numerous restaurants.